Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Microsoft Windows

-You can either use the terminal or the file manager:
+You can use either the terminal or a file manager:

 Either